datasciencecampus/rail_reporter/README.md

 - end-to-end tests
 - unit tests for functions in utils
 - email alerts to the team when something messes up
+- fix all our dates stuff for daylight savings etc